cookiefission/cheatsheet/vimtmp.md

 `cmd | vim -`: Open output of `cmd` in vim buffer (from commandline)

 `<C-w> R`: Swap top/bottom or left/right split

+`vim -p file 1 file2`: Open file1 and file2 in tabs in vim